 I used a contextual inquiry on a competitor to determine user pain points.
 I sat with two user volunteers from campus in their apartments as they used a competitor’s website to search for a dog.
 From these contextual inquiries, I made my user empathy maps.

-Through qualitative research and extensive secondary research, I educated mysself on which specific factors affected pet adoption.
-I have summarized key findings below:
+Through qualitative research and extensive secondary research, I educated myself on which specific factors affected pet adoption.
+I summarized my key findings below:

 Increase Adoption Rates: